pyhys/minimalmodbus/docs/usage.rst

 same serial port).
 Create several instrument objects like::

     instrumentA = minimalmodbus.Instrument('/dev/ttyUSB1', 1)
+    instrumentA.serial.baudrate = 9600
+    instrumentA.serial.timeout = 0.2
+    instrumentA.mode = minimalmodbus.MODE_RTU

     instrumentB = minimalmodbus.Instrument('/dev/ttyUSB1', 2)
+    instrumentB.mode = minimalmodbus.MODE_ASCII

+    instrumentC = minimalmodbus.Instrument('/dev/ttyUSB2', 1)

-The instruments sharing the same serial port has the same ``serial`` object, so it is
+The instruments sharing the same serial port share the same ``serial`` Python object, so ``instrumentB`` will have the same baudrate and timeout as ``instrumentA``.
-TODO
-example with 3 instruments on 2 ports

-TODO See gihub issue 22

-You can use instruments on different serial ports in the same script.
-However, running several scripts using the same port will give problems.
+You can use instruments on different serial ports in the same script, but running several scripts using the same port will give problems.